gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 Goethe's Naturphilosophie
 (his philosophy of nature)
-was organized around the principle of polarity:
+was organized around the principle of polarity.

 Every phenomenon involves
 two opposing forces in dynamic tension.